Flazhik/CybergrindMusicExplorer/README.md

 5. Optional: Music Explorer settings menu is available by pressing F4 (by default)

 ## Additional features
-- Normalization: you don't have to worry your custom track is going to be too quiet or to loud
 - Custom track boost: if your track is still too quiet, you can always add up to 10dB to it.
 Please use it carefully
 - Next track hotkey: Skip the track you're not in the mood to listen to
 - All these feature are available in Cybergrind by pressing F4

 ![120](https://github.com/Flazhik/CybergrindMusicExplorer/assets/2077991/209de4f1-09ac-4397-9480-c00969eba3a7)

-## Known issues

-Cybergrind Music Explorer may lag while dealing with large playlists during Cybergrind opening.